carblu/rolemining/README.md

   </p>

 <p align="justify">
-The heuristics <b>StrictUDCC</b> has been tested using real-world datasets that were publicly available from HP labs (A. Ene, W.G.
+The heuristic <b>StrictUDCC</b> has been tested using real-world datasets that were publicly available from HP labs (A. Ene, W.G.
 Horne, N. Milosavljevic, P. Rao, R. Schreiber, and R.E.
 Tarjan <em>Fast exact and heuristic methods for role minimization problems</em>.
 ACM SACMAT 2008, pp. 1–10).
 Such datasets can be found in the folder <b>datasets</b>.<br>

   The heuristics <b>DuplicateUDCC</b> and